syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endhighlight %}

 ![](PopulatingAppointments_images/minheight.png)

+>**Note**:
+* `MinHeight` value will be set, when the an appointment duration (height) value lesser than `MinHeight`.
+* Appointment duration value will be set, when the appointment duration (height) value greater than `MinHeight`.
+* TimeInterval value will be set, when Minimum Height greater than TimeInterval lesser than appointment duration.

 ## Mapping
 Schedule supports full data binding to any type of IEnumerable source.
 Specify the [ScheduleAppointmentMapping](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointmentMapping.html) attributes to map the properties in the underlying data source to the schedule appointments.